LeonLaptop/python/README.md

 # python

-oficcial repository of python task 1.
+repository of python task
-GUI implemented with mxpython.
+GUI implemented with tkinter

-created with <3 by Leon Schmidt
+created by Leon Schmidt